skmin-lab/unixmd/docs/source/objects/mqc_qed/shxf.rst

 where :math:`\dot{D}^{\text{Eh}}_{\beta}(t)` is time derivative of the coefficient originating from Ehrenfest term and :math:`F^{\text{deco}}_{JK}` is the decoherence term originating from the electron-nuclear correlation in exact-factorization.
-Detailed description of DISH-XF method with polaritonic states is in :cite:`Lee2024`
+Detailed description of SHXF method with polaritonic states is in :cite:`Lee2024`

 +----------------------------+------------------------------------------------------+------------------+
 | Parameters                 | Work                                                 | Default          |